 This increase in the total bearing stiffness leads to a change in the stiffness of the total system.
 By modelling the shaft as a flexible body, the influence on the natural frequency of the system is seen.
 The resonant peak at 12,500 rpm shifts 250 rpm higher in the lubricated model, which coincides with the higher frequency excitation from the gear meshing.

 Understanding the influence of the roller bearings on the transmission stiffness is of particular importance in automotive applications, and this change shows the effect of the lubricant film on the already complex contact phenomena.
 Neglecting the effect of the lubricant film can lead to an underestimation of the bearing stiffness, impacting the accuracy of dynamic analyses such as noise, vibration and harshness (NVH) prediction.
 As transmissions operate at higher speeds with more complex interconnected structures and noise paths, it is important that these behaviours are modelled accurately.
-Furthermore, underestimation of the contact forces will also lead to a miscalculation of contact pressures, impacting future sub-surface stress and wear analyses for the life predictions of these crucial machine elements.
+Furthermore, underestimation of the contact forces will also lead to a miscalculation of contact pressures, impacting future sub-surface stress and wear analyses for the life predictions of these critical machine elements.

 Further developments of this work aim to include more complex rheological phenomena, accounting for thermal and starvation effects at high speeds.
 Computational efficiency must also be maintained when embedding these models within FMBD environments, due to the iterative nature of the EHL solution.